jaycrell/portfolio/pc-et-2.md

           </tr>
           <tr>
             <td> Assault Chart </td>
+            <td> People guessed you could assort by sexual vs. physical assault.
+I think this was an intense chart for people to see.
+One of the female interviewees said it was important but also that she hated it, so it did it's job.
+The date range and lack of color contrast between the 2013-2016 average and the individual years definitely confused people.
+One interviewee said they wanted a bigger connection to early termination.
+One interviewee also suggested showing the chart as increases instead of raw numbers.
+The PCVs were not shocked by the large numbers but the congressional consultant was. </td>
+            <td> I need to make sure the 2013-2016 says average and I think I'll grey it out to distinguish it from the red.
+Hopefully I can make the connection to early termination once I organize the Peace Corps problems by category. </td>
           </tr>
           </table>
-<p> * Note: I left some charts (like the OIG and mental health chart out because they were added later on) and need considerable work. </p>
+<p> * Note: I left some charts (like the OIG and mental health chart out because they were added later on) and need considerable work.
+When I showed them to people they just said that they didn't know what they meant. </p>
 <h2> Summary of Next Steps </h2>
 <ul>
   <li> Write very clear transitions and explanations of what is happening and how the story is transitioning. </li>